isabellaPhung/UCSC-CSE123-S25/doc/common/configurable_settings.md

-Some of the User Configurable settings are and values displayed are:
+Some of the User Configurable settings are and values displayed on the webapp and app are:
 - Switch User/Log out
 - Disconnect from Wifi/Airplane Mode
 - Screen Brightness